Indigenous Water Crisis in Canada

-Hello and welcome to Green Schools Green Future.
-In this educational and informative blog, we will be uncovering the dark truth of water and sanitation rights among Indigenous communities in Canada.
+In this educational and informative blog, we will be uncovering the dark truth of the water crisis and sanitation rights among Indigenous communities in Canada.
 Although water and sanitation has been globally recognized as a vital human right, the federal government of Canada has not made this right a priority for the minority communities of Indigenous peoples.
-To this day, on many Indigenous reserves, the tap water is deemed undrinkable which has deteriorated their quality of life.
+Even to this day, some reserves have water that is deemed undrinkable.

-- Cultural impact – Water is used for much more than hydration among Indigenous peoples.
-Water is recognized as a sacred spirit; a living entity
+- Water is sacred to Indigenous peoples: Water is recognized as a sacred spirit; a living entity

 - Severe housing shortage

-- Limited access to foods of cultural importance (fish, shellfish, seal ect.)
+- Limited access to foods of cultural importance (fish, shellfish, seal etc.)

 - Financial concerns